Lerke/luna/README.md

  1. Open your terminal and browse to Luna's root directory (where package.json resides).
  2. Type in `npm install` to install Luna's dependencies.
- 3. Luna needs to know which port it should run on and it needs a Youtube API key (Create one here: https://console.developers.google.com/project).
+ 3. Luna needs to know which port it should run on and it needs 1 (or 2) Youtube API key (Create one here: https://console.developers.google.com/project).
 In order to do this, create a file called `options.json` in the root Luna directory.
 It should look something like this:

         {
         "port": 9002
+        "APIKEY": "your_api_key_here", (server key)
-        "APIKEY": "your_api_key_here"
+        "CLIENTKEY": "your_api_key_here" (browser key)
         }

  4. Start Luna by typing `node luna.js` in your terminal.
 Luna should start automatically and display some text when everything went according to plan.